gb-dev-school/starters-js-canvas-animation-starter/README.md

 This starter template project is a part of *GB Dev School* initiative by Grigoriy Beziuk (@gbezyuk).

 ## Purpose
-Allow students to:
+To allow students to:
 * practice with 2D animations using JavaScript and 2D Canvas
 * get familiar with the concept of separation of state and its representation
+* see state management and reducers in practice

 ## Prerequisites
 * Basic JavaScript familiarity: understanding
+  * expressions
+  * variables
+  * functions
-  * expressions, variables, functions, using dictionaries
+  * dictionaries
+* basic written English skills, obviously
+* some enthusiasm ;)

 ## How to use
-1. Clone this repo, or download a release and unarchive it.
+1. Fork/clone this repo, or download a release and unarchive it.
 2. Open `index.html` in your favorite web browser; you should see some minimalistic animation.
 3. Open `scripts/payload/state.js` and `scripts/payload/representation.js`
    in your favorite text/code editor, and start hacking.